-- Seeks to increase employment and earnings through employer-informed information technology (IT) job training, mentoring, and job matching
+- Seeks to increase employment and earnings through employer-informed technology job training, mentoring, and job matching

 - Training is tuition free and offers full-time courses in several IT and tech disciplines.
-Courses range from eight to nineteen weeks, depending on subject area.
+Courses range from ten to nineteen weeks, depending on subject area.

 - Approximately 20 percent of course time is spent on professional development training and career coaching

-- The program maintains strong relationships with local employers that hire IT workers, and employers help shape the curriculum
+- The program maintains strong relationships with local employers that hire tech workers, and employers help shape the curriculum

 Strength of evidence